 Request streaming media through University Libraries

-Consider using the expertise of subject librarians to locate alternative titles to meet course objectives.
+Consider using the expertise of subject librarians to locate alternative titles to meet your course objectives.

 Explore commercial streaming options

-If the University Libraries are unable to purchase a streaming license for a title or make other arrangements to make the title available, faculty should explore whether the title is currently streaming through pay-per-view or subscription streaming platforms.
+If University Libraries is unable to purchase a streaming license for a title or make other arrangements to make the title available, and explore whether the title is currently streaming through pay-per-view or subscription streaming platforms.

 Each platform will have a different license agreement.
 We encourage you to read the terms of use for each license and consider fair use factors.

-Learning Systems staff will process your remediation request if University Libraries and commercial platforms have been explored and if it does not fall under the restrictions listed below.
+Learning Systems staff will process your remediation request if University Libraries and commercial platforms have been explored and if it meets the requirements listed below.

-- The media is required to achieve teaching and learning objectives for an academic course.
+- The media is required to achieve teaching and learning outcomes for an academic course.

 Returning media

-To have your media returned to you, fill out the title return request, and we will arrange for their return.
+To have your media returned to you, fill out the title return request, and we will arrange for the return.
 Please allow us two business days to process your title return request.